dbilenkin/machine-learning/MLRacePredictor/capstone_report_race_predictor.md

 ### Implementation

+I used python 2.7 in a Jupyter notebook for all of the work once I had all the data.
+I used the scikit-learn library for all of the data splitting, all of the algorithms and for the R^2 evaluation metric.

+numpy was imported for dealing with NaN values, and of course I made use of pandas DataFrames throughout the entire project, as well as pyplot for visualizations.

+Because I was dealing with race times I used both datetime and time modules to convert and compare times.

+I created a separate DataFrame for half marathon and marathon data that each had their own features specific to them.
+From here on forward I will describe what was done with one of these datasets, as for each step I generally looped over the two datasets.

+Using `train_test_split` I generated the `X_train, y_train, X_test, y_test` data sets to run through my chosen regression algorithms.

 As mentioned in the Algorithms and Techniques section, I wanted to try several algorithms that I thought could work well given a supervised regression problem with less than a dozen features.
 I looped over all the algorithms and used the coefficient of determination (R^2) to evaluate which regressor was best.

 I also wanted to try every subset of combination of features to see which features gave the best results and to create a model that could predict off of any inputs.
+I imported `combinations` from `itertools` to handle this.

 I created a `print_results` function that creates a single DataFrame combining the predicted results with the real results including a column showing the percentage the result was off from the real result.
 In this function I also calculated the R^2 which was used to determine which model was best.
 I added a verbose parameter to print even more information including the head of that DataFrame to easily compare how different regressor and feature combinations performed.
 This was very valuable when comparing results.